News

 Celtic people would originally celebrate Imbolc by crafting straw dolls of the Goddess Brigid.
 According to Bhagat, children would also carry the doll door-to-door and give gifts at each household.

-This plays out in the holiday's key figure Brigid, known as a goddess to pagans and a saint to Christians. ...
-Christians mark the feast day of St. Brigid on Feb.
-1, coinciding with Imbolc.
+This plays out in the holiday's key figure Brigid, known as a goddess to pagans and a saint to Christians.
+For pagans, Brigid represents the Celtic goddess of fire and fertility.
+Brigid later ...

 St. Brigid’s Day and Imbolc, a pagan holy day associated with the goddess Brigid and heralding the coming of spring, both fall on Feb.
 1, although Ireland is observing the public holiday on the ...